 A few bikeshare providers are exploring adding adaptive bikes and trikes to their shared fleets.
 Many providers have already incorporated electric bikes.

 Volunteer Ride Programs

 Toronto Ride is a collaborative partnership of 13 agencies where individual agencies have their own volunteer ride programs but utilize the network for rides which they cannot meet, by placing the ride request into a larger pool for other agencies within the network to pick up.

 Recognizing that having to use personal vehicles was a large barrier to many drivers who might volunteer for volunteer ride programs, Seniors on the Move has partnered with Modo the Car Co-op to recruit drivers through their member list, and provide access to cars for volunteers who don’t have them.

 In many cities in Europe, healthcare workers directly book para-transit service (like HandyDART) for their patients.

-Nelson Cares Society is home to a Moving Together project which works with local government, community service agencies, Interior Health, BC Transit and other transportation providers to improve transportation services for seniors in the West Kootenays.
-This includes a designated staff member who helps provide support for seniors to plan a trip to a medical appointment or sign up for HandyDART or a volunteer driver program.
-Other successes include a once a week bus to take seniors to medical appointments which are scheduled for when the bus runs.
+Nelson Cares Society has been home to the Moving Together project in collaboration with local government, community service agencies, Interior Health, BC Transit and other transportation providers to improve transportation services for seniors in the West Kootenays.
+Now, as Kootenay Seniors Transportation, a designated staff member continues to help by providing support for seniors to plan a trip to a medical appointment or sign up for HandyDART or a volunteer driver program, etc. Other successes include a once a week bus to take seniors to medical appointments which are scheduled for when the bus runs.
 To read their final report click here.